 Christine Elfman is an artist based in Ithaca, New York who makes images that combine stillness with change, clarity with ambiguity, intention with chance.
-She uses slow high-resolution photographic processes in which the subject matter acts as its own medium to make living images that refuse to be fixed or resolved.
+She uses photographic processes in which the subject matter acts as its own medium to make images that refuse to be fixed or resolved.
 Elfman’s recent solo exhibitions include Penumbra Foundation in New York, Houston Center for Photography, TILT Center for the Contemporary Image and University of the Arts in Philadelphia, Handwerker Gallery at Ithaca College, Gallery Wendi Norris and EUQINOM Gallery in San Francisco.
-She received her BFA from Cornell University and MFA from California College of the Arts.
-Her photographs have appeared in publications such as BOMB Magazine, 1000words, The San Francisco Chronicle, Photograph Magazine, and Der Greif.
+Her photographs have been featured in publications such as BOMB Magazine, 1000words, The San Francisco Chronicle, Photograph Magazine, and Der Greif.
 She has been awarded a Light Work Grant in Photography and residencies at the Penumbra Foundation, Constance Saltonstall Foundation, and the Cape Cod National Seashore.
-She currently teaches photography at Cornell University and Ithaca College.
+She currently teaches photography at Ithaca College.

 C V